-This sweet and creamy carrot kheer is a great springtime dessert!
+This sweet and creamy carrot kheer is a great springtime or summer dessert!

 Carrot kheer, also known as carrot payasam, is a sweet milky pudding perfect for any special occasion.
 It’s really easy to make too!
 You just toss a few ingredients into your instant pot and cook!
 I use baby carrots in the recipe so you just need to give them a quick rinse and toss them right into the pot along with milk and a bit of cardamom.